jshook/metagener/metagener-core/docs/function_graph.md

 The runtime API that you read generated data from is constructed as a new GenContext with an instance of a MetagenDef.
 By default, the generator context will instantiate function pipelines only when they are accessed.
 In this way, it is possible to create a function library that has many definitions without paying a penalty for those that you do not use in a particular scenario.

 The separation of the configuration model from the runtime implementation has other benefits as well.
 You can create a generator context with any valid MetagenerDef, no matter how you created it.
-The configuratio methods provided by default include:
+The configuration methods provided by default include:

 - Programmatic (Fluent) API
 - Metagener DSL
 - YAML

-It may be desirable to allow the generator context to load and unload definitions at runtime, but this hasn't been implemented in the current toolset.
+It may be desirable to allow the generator context to load and unload definitions dynamically at runtime, but this hasn't been implemented in the current toolset.
+This means that you have to have a whole MetagenDef in hand before acquiring a generator context.

 #### Runtime Construction